Updated: Apr 28, 2021

 Then Jesus came with them to a place called Gethsemane, and He told the disciples, “Sit here while I go over there and pray.”
 Taking along Peter and the two sons of Zebedee, He began to be sorrowful and deeply distressed.
 Then He said to them, “My soul is swallowed up in sorrow—to the point of death.
 Remain here and stay awake with Me.”
 Going a little farther, He fell facedown and prayed, “My Father!
 If it is possible, let this cup pass from Me.
 Yet not as I will, but as You will.”

-Just like last week, some Christians have a real problem with these verses.
-Look—Jesus was genuinely scared to death; He genuinely wanted the plan to change.
+Just like last week, some Christians have a real problem with these verses, thinking they make Jesus too human.
+Look—Jesus was truly human!
+Jesus was genuinely scared to death; He genuinely wanted the plan to change.
 That doesn’t make Him a bad human, and it doesn’t make Him less God.
 We cannot remotely comprehend what Jesus went through while in prayer.
 If anything, being God made Him even more aware of what was about to happen!

 There are several human elements to this.
 First, Gethsemane was a very familiar place to Jesus—a place that brought Him comfort.
 Second, Jesus wanted His friends nearby while He was going through this.
 In particular, He pulled three of them even closer to Him, but still did the praying on His own (because He was the leader; the disciples were incapable of bearing His burden).
 Third, His extreme sorrow drove Him to desperate prayer.
 The words used mean “intense grief” and “miserable”.
 Being miserable isn’t a sin!
 And fourth, He didn’t want to die, at least not like that.
 Does that give you any encouragement in your life?
 In facing your troubles or dealing with grief?
 It certainly does me.
 Look up “Suffering Servant Isaiah” to see that Jesus was destined for this sorrow.
 God did not spare Him this grief, but God did raise Him from the dead after it!